 One of our family’s favorite beaches in Florida is Vero Beach.
 The wide sandy beaches on the Atlantic Ocean make it one of those old-fashioned beach vacations.
 Playing in the sand, beach volleyball, looking for shells, and relaxing are our favorite things to do in Vero Beach.
-The beach is home to nesting turtles, so there are no lights on in the evening so as not to disturb them.
+The beach is home to nesting turtles, consequently there are no lights on in the evening so as not to disturb them.

-For kids, a treasure museum, a wildlife refuge, airboat adventure tours, and an environmental learning center are fun and educational.
+For kids, a treasure museum, a wildlife refuge, airboat adventure tours and an environmental learning center are fun and educational.
 The Peter’s Grove Nursery is a great place for kids to see mini farm animals and learn about the region’s farming heritage.
 My kids loved petting the baby chicks.

 Vero Beach is home to Disney Vacation Club Vero Beach Resort.
 It’s our family’s resort of choice.
 We have stayed at Disney’s Vacation Club Vero Beach Resort several times.
 It blends Vero’s quiet, nature-centric vibe with the family entertainment only Disney can provide.
-Much quieter than one of the theme park resorts, you still get the magic and legendary cast member experience, character visits, resort entertainment for the kids, and the beauty of the beach. (“Cast member” is what Disney employees are called.)
+Much quieter than one of the theme park resorts, you still get the magic and legendary cast member experience, character visits, resort entertainment for the kids and the beauty of the beach. (“Cast member” is what Disney employees are called.)

 Things to Do at Vero Beach Resort

 For a great family restaurant about a 15-minute drive from Disney’s resort, head to Harborcove Bar and Grille.
-It is a colorful restaurant with great family-style dining and seafood overlooking the marina.
+It is a colorful restaurant with great family-style dining overlooking the marina.
 My kids loved eating delicious seafood while overlooking the pier.

 The best part about Vero beach is that it is only about an hour’s drive from Orlando, meaning you can add it on to a Disney vacation.